 (Note: If your record is bad and the promise to hire seems to good to be true, call trucking companies and see their response to your record.
 Do this despite what you are told by the recruiter.)

 You want to make sure you read the contract.
 Call many trucking companies that offer free or company sponsored training to compare the length of time you must work to pay off the CDL training.
 Also, see how much they will charge you should you quit or get fired.

 You will hear a lot of negative information about trucking company sponsored truck driver training programs.
 Some of the negative feedback about company sponsored training is accurate and stems mostly from people/personality problems and/or incompetence in dispatch resulting in low miles.

 Some of the negativity comes from unrealistic expectations or misunderstandings.
 A lot of the negativity comes from our perception and the way we view life.
 The process is not designed specifically for each person.
 The program simply is what it is.

 You choose to enter the agreement or you don't.
-You can't know what your getting into and then be mad because it isn't what you would like it to be.
+You can't know what you're getting into and then be mad because it isn't what you would like it to be.
 You also can't sign it and not know what you're signing and get mad because it is not what you want it to be.

 Always read the fine print.
 Company sponsored CDL training is strategically designed to enable a person wanting to become a trucker with no resources to do so without money but also without costing the company more than necessary.
 Some companies may even view their training itself as a revenue producing operation instead of producing loyal and professional drivers.